 QIS Primary welcomes children from Foundation Stage 1 to Year 6 (ages 3 to 11).
-The school teaches the British National Curriculum for England, with the addition of Qatar’s Ministry of Education and Higher Education mandated subjects (Arabic, Islamic Studies, and Qatari History).
+We teach the English National Curriculum, with addition of Qatar’s Ministry of Education and Higher Education mandated subjects (Arabic, Islamic Studies, and Qatari History).

 The Primary school is a vibrant place of learning where children and staff alike are encouraged to be innovative, creative and take ownership of their own learning journey.
 QIS Primary offers a thematic curriculum alongside specialist lessons for Arabic, Islamic Studies, PE, Music, and French in our well-resourced school.
 Through our weekly PSHE programme, children are given opportunities to develop their social and emotional learning competencies that will allow them to develop healthy identities, maintain supportive relationships, and achieve personal and collective goals.